MOEAFramework/MOEAFramework/docs/dataStore.md

 ./cli datastore details --full file://results | jq -r '.containers[] | select(isempty(.blobs[] | select(.name == "result")))'
 ```

-Finally, after generating all of the data, we can protect the data by locking, or assigning a read-only intent, to the
+The CLI also lets us protect the contents of a data store by locking it.
+This essentially flags the data store as
-data store.
+"read only" and fails any operations that would add, remove, or modify content.

 ```bash
 ./cli datastore lock "file://results"